 Since the Romans built it, Pula coliseum has been an immense part of the city’s make-up.
 Indeed, so large was the imposing structure that it actually had to be constructed outside the city walls.
 Although, with its fearsome gladiators and animals, perhaps only the foolish would attempt an attack?
 Today, instead of Pula amphitheater, it is popularly known as Pula Arena.

 When can you visit Pula Arena?
 Pula Arena opening times

-If you’re taking children, then the best time to visit Pula Arena is early morning of when the day cools.
+If you’re taking children, then the best time to visit Pula Arena is morning or when the day cools.
 Because, there’s no shade in the central space.
 Alternatively, just go visit outside of midsummer, it’s open almost every day.